Lifting straps — what they are and how to use them | MuscleSquad

 Overreliance on straps

-We’ve talked about the benefits of removing grip strength as a limiting factor when lifting, but developing grip strength has its own merits.
+We’ve talked about the benefits of removing grip strength in a lift, but developing grip strength has its own merits.
 You don’t want to build one muscle group up so intensely that you neglect another, which is exactly what can happen by being over-reliant on lifting straps.

 The old mantra of “all things in moderation” comes to mind.
 Use lifting straps, sure — but don’t reach a point where you can’t train without them.